fac/tom_queue/README.md

     TomQueue.exception_reporter = ErrorService
     TomQueue.logger = Rails.logger

-The priority map relates Delayed Job's numerical priority values to discrete priority levels, of BULK, LOW, NORMAL and HIGH.
-Any un-mapped priorities are presumed to be NORMAL.
+The priority map maps Delayed Job's numerical priority values to discrete priority levels, of BULK, LOW, NORMAL and HIGH, since we can't support arbitrary priorities.
+Any un-mapped values are presumed to be NORMAL.
 See below for further discussion on how job-priority works.

-The `logger` is a bog-standard `Logger` object that emits warnings and errors from the TomQueue internals, useful for figuring out what is going on.
-The `exception_reporter`, if set, should respond to `notify(exception)` and any caught exceptions will be forwarded to this object.
+The `logger` is a bog-standard `Logger` object that, when set, receives warnings and errors from the TomQueue internals, useful for figuring out what is going on and when things go wrong.
+The `exception_reporter`, if set, should respond to `notify(exception)` and will receive any exceptions caught during the job lifecycle.
 If this isn't set, exceptions will just be logged.

-Now you need to pick which environments should use TomQueue, and wire in the AMQP broker configuration for them.
+Now you need to configure TomQueue in your rails environments and wire in the AMQP broker configuration for them.
 In, for example, `config/environments/production.rb` add the lines:

     TomQueue.bunny = Bunny.new( ... )
     TomQueue.bunny.start